aagedal/fibonacci/README.md

 Error handles the user input and gives feedback.
 Option to try a new number or exit by writing 'exit'.

-Double click the .exe file on windows or the binary-file on macOS to start the program in the terminal.
+Double click the .exe file on Windows or the binary-file on macOS to start the program in the terminal.